 Dr. Steven Cole, Professor of Psychiatry, Emeritus at Stony Brook University School of Medicine, is the lead or co-author on multiple publications related to BAP, including the recently revised White Paper.
 Read more here.

-This course is offered once a year.
+Frequency: This course is offered once a year.

 "Dr. Cole has an extraordinary ability to present complicated information in a succinct and informative manner.
 I have used basic MI techniques that I learned from Dr. Cole and I can attest that it motivates clients who are ambivalent about reaching health and wellness goals." –Theresa C.